CaptainQuark/redux-sands/README.md

 Define a default state to fetch if no matching action-type has been found.
 Has to be provided, else redux can't set the default state, too.
 Same as in every standard reducer used with redux.

 #### `add({ component: })`
 Define the component for this wrapper.
-Not necessary if alredy done during init.
+Not necessary if already done during init.

 #### `add({ reducer: })`
 Add a new reducer. **This call has a shorthand version, see next listing.**.
 You define a reducer by providing its name as the next key after `reducer`.
 The name-key itself has possible two children: